Noso-Project/NosoNode/README.md

 Noso Windows Wallet

-This sofware is in current development (january 2021) so new versions will be available very often
+This sofware is in current development (Febraury 2021) so new versions will be available very often

-Unofficial Release Ver 0.1.4
+Unofficial Release Ver 0.1.5

 -- THIS VERSION IS INCOMPLETE: Some features not added yet.